 5) Cause 5: Application control solution is blocking IaaSBcdrExtension.exe

 After I started eliminating the potential root causes following the list above, I noticed that none of them is related directly to my issue.

 However, cause number 4 gave me an insight that could be an agent issue.
 Because the Azure VM Agent is installed by default on any Linux and Windows virtual machine deployed from an Azure Gallery image.
-When deploying an Azure gallery image from the Portal, PowerShell, Command Line Interface (CLI), Bicep, or an Azure Resource Manager (ARM) template, the Azure VM Agent is also be installed.
-And since this particular VM is migrated from an on-premises environment, then the Linux Azure VM agent is not installed as shown in the figure below.
+When deploying an Azure gallery image from the Portal, PowerShell, Command Line Interface (CLI), Bicep, or an Azure Resource Manager (ARM) template, the Azure VM Agent is also installed.
+And since this particular VM was migrated from an on-premises environment, the Linux Azure VM agent is not installed as shown in the figure below.